pillarjs/cookies/README.md

 This creates a cookie jar corresponding to the current _request_ and _response_.
 A [Keygrip](https://github.com/jed/keygrip) object can optionally be passed as the third argument _keygrip_ to enable cryptographic signing based on SHA1 HMAC, using rotated credentials.

 Note that since this only saves parameters without any other processing, it is very lightweight.
 Cookies are only parsed on demand when they are accessed.

+### express.createServer( Cookies.express([ Object keygrip ] ) )

+This adds cookie support as a Connect middleware layer for use in Express apps, allowing inbound cookies to be read using `req.cookies.get` and outbound cookies to be set using `res.cookies.set`.

 ### cookies.get( name, [ options ] )